'Throw it in the drain': Darfield High student says he was told to leave kitten in drain

 A Canterbury high school student is disgusted by his teachers, claiming they told him to put an abandoned kitten back in a drain where it would likely have died.

+But school teachers say they tried to work with the student to care for the young cat.

-Nathan Gunn, 15, had earlier pulled the shivering, muddy feline out of the drain at Darfield High School after hearing it meowing for help.
+Fifteen-year-old student Nathan Gunn earlier pulled the shivering, muddy feline out of the drain at Darfield High School after hearing it meowing for help.

 Wrapping it in his hoodie to warm it up, Gunn kept the kitten with him during morning classes, before getting his mum's permission to take it to the vet for a check-up during the lunchtime break.

-But when he went to the school's office to sign out and leave the grounds, he was refused.
+But when he went to the school's office to sign out and leave the grounds, he claimed he was refused.

-Darfield principal James Morris and a deputy principal instead told Gunn to put the kitten back in the drain, he said.
+Darfield principal James Morris and a deputy principal instead simply told Gunn to put the kitten back in the drain, he claimed.

 Gunn tried to plead his case, saying the kitten was soaked through and shivering, but was eventually left disgusted and angry when the school didn't back down, he said.